 Dallas sits at the center of America's fastest-growing metro area, and its healthcare scene reflects that expansion.
 With 1.3 million people in the city proper and 7.6 million across the DFW metroplex, demand for GLP-1 weight loss treatments has exploded.
 The good news?
 Dallas delivers options.

-The metroplex hosts 56 verified GLP-1 clinics, representing more than a third of Texas's 150 total clinics.
+The metroplex hosts 57 verified GLP-1 clinics, part of Texas's 1,064 statewide providers, the largest state network in the directory.
 From the medical district near Downtown to suburban practices in Plano and Frisco, you'll find everything from academic medical centers to boutique weight loss clinics offering these medications.

 But navigating this landscape isn't straightforward.
 Insurance coverage varies dramatically between the major Texas insurers.
 Pricing structures differ based on whether you're getting brand-name Wegovy or compounded semaglutide.
 And with Texas's unique healthcare market dynamics, including no state income tax affecting pricing strategies, understanding your options matters more than ever.